ehwgal/SSE-modified/README.md

 The .sh scripts will automatically activate the environment and install the required dependencies that can be found in ```requirements.txt```.
 If you change the name of the environment, please be sure to change the name of the environment in the .sh files as well.

 After this, we need to obtain the data for training and testing.
-The files used for data are too large to upload to GitHub, so please download them here:
+The files used for data are too large to upload to GitHub, so please download them [from this Google Drive](https://drive.google.com/drive/u/0/folders/1QqpeEmKIfQERUHWt1yVtQSyGfB2GtEmf).
 The ```urbansound16k.tar.gz``` is a pre-processed version of part of the UrbanSound8K data set [[1]](#1).
 The ```librispeech_selection.tar.gz``` is a pre-processed version of the train-clean-100 subset of LibriSpeech [[2]](#2).
 The folder additionally contains a ```BASELINE.pth``` file which can be used for trying out the test script, in case you do not want to train a model from scratch.